 We provide a wide range of academic support services to help students when they study at University Centre Peterborough.
 These resources are designed to improve your academic achievements as well as support you during you time with us.

-We have a central Student Support team to advise and guide you on issues relating to a range of academic issues which you may experience during your university life due to unforeseen circumstances such as illness, bereavement, employment or relationship breakdowns.
+Our Student Support team is available to advise and guide you on issues relating to a range of academic issues which you may experience during your university life due to unforeseen circumstances such as illness, bereavement, employment or relationship breakdowns.
 These circumstances may impact on your assessments and/or attendance, which is why we are here to help support you through these difficult times.
 We can provide you with the relevant support and guidance with understanding the university regulations and implications that may occur.

 Study Excellence Sessions